anjaliPatel06/coffee_sql_project/README.md

     Identify top 3 city based on highest sales, return city name, total sale, total rent, total      customers, estimated coffee consumer

 ##  Recommendations
+    After analyzing the data, the recommended top three cities for new store openings are:

+    City 1 : pune
+    1.Average rent per customer is very low.
+    2.Highest total revenue.
+    3.Average sales per customer is also high.

+    City 2 : Delhi
+    1.Highest estimated coffee consumers at 7.7 million.
+    2.Highest total number of customers, which is 68.
+    3.Highest total number of customers, which is 68.